 The case centred on Tesco's Sept.
 2014 announcement to the stock exchange that its profit forecast had been overstated by 250 million pounds, mainly due to booking commercial deals with suppliers too early.

 Tesco's disclosure, made three weeks after current chief executive Dave Lewis replaced Philip Clarke, wiped about 2 billion pounds off its market value and plunged the company into the worst crisis in its near 100-year history.

 The case, which began on Sept.
 29, had been nearing a conclusion with the judge due to deliver her summing up, but the jury of seven men and four women were told on Monday it had been halted due to Rogberg's illness.

 "It would not be right and proper in the circumstances to continue with this trial," the judge told the jury, thanking them for their "diligence and good humour".

 The trial had originally been expected to finish by Christmas but was delayed due to legal argument, the judge falling ill and a juror taking a pre-planned holiday.

 Bush did not comment beyond saying in a statement: All my thoughts are with Carl and his family and I wish him a speedy recovery.

-Scouler's representatives did not respond to requests for comment. ($1 = 0.7206 pounds) (Additional reporting by Kirstin Ridley; Editing by Keith Weir and Alexander Smith)
+Scouler's representatives did not immediately respond to requests for comment. ($1 = 0.7206 pounds) (Editing by Alexander Smith and Keith Weir)